Richard III (1955 film): Plot

-Richard, now fearful because of his dwindling popularity, raises an army to defend his throne and the House of York against the House of Lancaster, led by Henry Tudor (Stanley Baker), the Earl of Richmond and later Henry VII of England, at Bosworth Field (1485).
+Richard, now fearful because of his dwindling popularity, raises an army to defend his throne and the House of York against the House of Lancaster, led by Henry Tudor (Stanley Baker), the Earl of Richmond and later Henry VII of England, at Bosworth Field.
 Before the battle, however, Buckingham is captured and executed.
 On the eve of the battle, Richard is haunted by the ghosts of all those he has killed in his bloody ascent to the throne, and he wakes up screaming.
-Richard composes himself, striding out to plan the battle for his generals, and gives a motivational speech to his troops.
+He composes himself, striding out to plan the battle for his generals, and gives a motivational speech to his troops.

-The two forces engage in battle, with the Lancastarians having the upper hand.
-Lord Stanley (Laurence Naismith), whose loyalties had been questionable for some time, betrays Richard, and allies himself with Henry.
+The two forces engage in battle, with the Lancastrians having the upper hand.
+Lord Stanley (Laurence Naismith) betrays Richard and allies himself with Henry.
 Richard sees this and charges into the thick of battle, side by side with his loyal companion Sir William Catesby (Norman Wooland) to kill Richmond and end the battle quickly.
-Eventually Richard spots Richmond and they briefly engage in a duel before being interrupted by Stanley's men.
-Richard and Catesby are able to escape the oncoming forces, but, in doing so, Richard is knocked off his horse, loses his cherished crown, and becomes separated from Catesby, who is off seeking rescue.
+Eventually, Richard spots Richmond and they briefly engage in a duel before being interrupted by Stanley's men.
+Richard and Catesby are able to escape the oncoming forces but, in doing so, Richard is knocked off his horse, loses his cherished crown, and becomes separated from Catesby, who is off seeking rescue.
 Searching desperately for Richmond, whom he has lost sight of, Richard cries out: "A horse!
 A horse!
 My kingdom for a horse!"

-Catesby finds the king and offers him withdrawal, but Richard refuses to flee.
+Catesby finds Richard and offers him withdrawal, but the King refuses to flee.
 Catesby is then killed by Richmond's men without Richard noticing.
-Richard then spots Lord Stanley, and engages him in single combat.
-Before a victor can emerge, the Lancastarian troops charge Richard, and fatally wound him.
-The wounded murderous king convulses in spasms, offering his sword to the sky, and eventually dies of his wounds.
-Stanley orders Richard's body to be taken away and then finds Richard's crown in a thorn bush.
-He then proceeds to offer it to Henry, leaving the crown of England in safe hands once again.
+Richard then spots Stanley and engages him in single combat.
+Before a victor can emerge, the Lancastrian troops charge Richard and fatally wound him.
+The wounded murderous King convulses in spasms, offering his sword to the sky, and eventually dies of his wounds.
+Stanley orders Richard's body to be taken away and then finds his crown in a thorn bush.
+He then proceeds to offer it to Henry, leaving the throne of England in safe hands once again.